South Texas Veterans Health Care System, Audie Murphy Hospital in conjunction with College of Pharmacy, The University of Texas at Austin

 Competitive salary plus generous vacation (13 days) and sick leave (13 days).
 Health insurance is available.

-The resident spends a minimum of six months rounding with one of the 5 medicine teams at the STVHCS, and if available at the affiliated county teaching hospital, University Health (UH) System’s Hospital.
-A medicine team at the STVHCS, consisting of an attending physician, medicine resident, two medical interns, and medical students, typically cares for 8-16 patients daily.
+The resident spends a minimum of four months rounding with one of the 5 medicine teams at ALM, and if available at the affiliated county teaching hospital, University Health (UH) System Hospital.
+Medicine teams at the facility consist of an attending physician, medicine resident, two medical interns, medical students, and a clinical pharmacy specialist.
+This team typically cares for 8-20 patients daily.
 As a member of the team, the pharmacy resident is responsible for completing an accurate medication reconciliation on admission and discharge, participating in the design and implementation of appropriate therapeutic regimens, monitoring the outcome of therapy, assisting in the application of pharmacokinetic principles to individualize therapy as needed, and in the provision of patient education on discharge.
-Also, depending on preceptor availability, the resident will have opportunities, if desired, to co-precept PGY1 residents or pharmacy students as well as potentially provide lectures to pharmacy students at a local college of pharmacy.
+Also, depending on preceptor availability, the resident will have opportunities to co-precept PGY1 residents or pharmacy students as well as potentially provide lectures to pharmacy students at a local college of pharmacy.

-The resident will also be required to spend a minimum of one month rotating through the Medical ICU and one in the Surgical ICU to enhance critical care experience from their PGY1 year.
-The resident will then have 2-3 remaining months for electives.
-STVHCS offers available electives in areas such as Home Based Primary Care, Ambulatory Care, HIV/Hep C, Neuroseizure/Spinal Cord, Heme/Onc, Renal, Psychiatry, and Cardiology.
-The affiliated UH hospital also has potential rotations that could be set up with advance notice that includes the Emergency Department, Internal Medicine, Bone Marrow Transplant, and Critical Care.
-You will be required to have a Texas Pharmacy license for this.
+The resident will also have the opportunity to rotate through the Medical ICU and Surgical ICU to enhance their critical care experience.
+Many elective rotations are available including Home Based Primary Care, Ambulatory Care, ID Consults, HIV/Hep C, Neuro/Spinal Cord, Heme/Onc, Renal, Psychiatry, and Cardiology.
+The affiliated UH hospital also has potential rotations which include the Emergency Department, Internal Medicine, Bone Marrow Transplant, and Critical Care.
+Residents will be required to have a Texas Pharmacy license for UH rotations.

-In addition to the monthly rotations, the resident is assigned to the Geriatric ambulatory care clinic for one half-day a week for approximately 9 months.
-Here the resident learns how to care for geriatric patients in an ambulatory care setting, The resident is responsible for participating in the design and implementation of the appropriate therapeutic regimens, monitoring the outcome of therapy, and intensive patient counseling.
+In addition to the monthly rotations, the resident will have a longitudinal experience in the Geriatric ambulatory care clinic for one half-day a week for approximately nine months.
+Here the resident learns how to care for geriatric patients in an ambulatory care setting.
+The resident is responsible for participating in the design and implementation of the appropriate therapeutic regimens, monitoring the outcome of therapy, and intensive patient counseling.

 The resident is jointly appointed as a Clinical Instructor in the Department of Pharmacology, The University of Texas Health Science Center at San Antonio and the College of Pharmacy, The University of Texas at Austin.
 In this capacity, the resident may be asked to help participate in didactic lectures or in pharmacotherapy lab discussions.
 Along with the other residents, the resident will have to present on a topic of their choice to the other residents and faculty during the year.
 During the course of the year, readings will be assigned and discussed with the resident.
 The resident will also participate in the journal clubs and discussions set forth by the primary preceptors or director.

-The residency will follow the goals and objectives set forth by ASHP.
+The residency program will follow the goals and objectives set forth by ASHP.